I’ve always worked hard at whatever I’ve been doing. My work-ethic comes from doing what I enjoy, and not forcing myself

 Many seem to believe that following their passion should be effortless.
 It’s not.
-It requires hard work, but the good news is that it’ll be enjoyable hard work, for the most part.
+It requires work, but the good news is that it’ll be enjoyable work, for the most part.

 I’ve never worked a real job in my life.
 I became a professional poker player straight out of school.
 I had no idea if I was going to succeed.
-In the beginning, a lot of people doubted if making a living playing poker was possible.
+In the beginning, people doubted if making a living playing poker was possible.

 I had a passion for playing poker, so I kept at it, and eventually started making a comfortable living.
 That took courage, but it wasn’t extraordinary.
 I just took things one day at a time, and worked hard.

 In the beginning, you may not be 100% determined, but that’s okay.
 Be as determined as you can be, and keep moving forward.
 Many people mistake a temporary failure for a permanent one.

 You never know.
 Maybe you unconsciously picked up a few skills that will help you down the road.

-My #1 priority is doing what I feel excited about.
+My #1 priority is doing what I feel excited about, what satisfies me at a deep level.
 If I can’t do that, I might as well be dead.

 I have bad days like anyone else, but in general I’m a pretty positive guy.
 I feel good as long as I’m following my heart.

 There’s a fine line between being blissfully ignorant and positively realistic.
 It’s something you have to figure out for yourself.
 Try both, and find your own balance.

-I personally enjoy being blissfully ignorant, especially if it upsets someone else.
+I personally enjoy being blissfully ignorant, especially if it provokes someone else.
 There are a lot of people out there that try to tell you that you can’t go after your dreams.

 Those are usually the people that have given up.
 They aren’t really in a place to give advice.
 Giving them a few pokes usually (hopefully) provokes new thought.

 Being passionate doesn’t mean limiting yourself to one passion.
 I’ve been passionate about health, martial arts, websites, languages, guitar, cartooning, and on the list goes.